mswaringen/uva_fds/README.md

-Practice problems for the UvA Fundamentals of Data Science course
+Practice problems for the UvA Fundamentals of Data Science course.